Trenching and Excavation

 - Know all of the contact numbers of these services if there is an emergency.

-- Check areas adjacent to the site for potential hazards and sources that can impact the stability of soil.
+- Check areas near the site for potential hazards and sources that can impact the stability of the soil.
 Be aware that nearby vehicles and equipment can cause the soil to vibrate and then collapse.

 - Determine if nearby buildings or structures and their foundations may put pressure on the soil and affect the walls of the trench.